 Katie Rouse received her undergraduate degree in Computer Science: Scientific Applications with a minor in Biology in August 2018.
 She is now a graduate student in UTC's M.S. in Computer Science: Data Science program.
 Katie spent her undergraduate time conducting research with Dr. Hong Qin in the Health & Biological Systems Lab and working for UTC Outdoors.
 If she's not in the office, you can find her hiking or climbing somewhere in Chattanooga.

-Jose Stovall received his B.S. in Computer Science: Software Systems in May 2018 and is now perduing his M.S. in Computer Science at the University of Tennessee at Chattanooga.
-He is currently focusing on the connected vehicles and urban mobility project using machine learning and computer vision.
-In his personal time he enjoys web development, video game mod development (mostly in Java), and various creative works such as video and photo editing.
+Jose Stovall received his B.S. in Computer Science: Software Systems in May 2018 and is now pursuing his M.S. in Computer Science at the University of Tennessee at Chattanooga.
+He currently works on developing Chattanooga’s Smart Corridor.
+He has worked in the connected vehicles and urban mobility projects using machine learning and computer vision.

 Pete Way received his B.S. in Computer Science from the University of Tennessee at Chattanooga in May2018 and is now pursuing his M.S in Computer Science at UTC.
 Currently, Pete is researching predictive data analysis in regards to emergency services.